-Part 7 - Reliance on Opinions of Other Actuaries
+Part 7 - Reliance on Opinions of Other Actuaries or Professionals

-- 56. It is anticipated that there will be circumstances where an Actuary is called upon to rely on the opinion of another actuary, including one or more actuaries affiliated with the insurer,10 in order to render an opinion on an insurer's TPs. - 57.
-In this section the Actuary should:
+56. It is anticipated that there will be circumstances where an Actuary is called upon to rely on the opinion of another actuary or professional 10, including one or more actuaries affiliated with the insurer, in order to render an opinion on an insurer's TPs.

+57. In this section the Actuary should: